kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Transition to Vectorization

-Tokens alone do not suffice.
+Tokens alone do not suffice
-Models require numeric vectors.
+Models require numeric vectors
 Next we examine vectorization methods

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.